-Jeffrey Young, DDS is currently the Director of the Sedation Program at Children’s Hospital Colorado, Pediatric Dental Residency Program.
-He is a graduate of the University of Iowa and received his certificate in Pediatric Dentistry from Eastman Dental Center in Rochester, New York.
+Jeffrey Young, DDS is a graduate of the University of Iowa and received his certificate in Pediatric Dentistry from Eastman Dental Center in Rochester, NY.
 Prior to his current position, Dr. Young was in private practice for 29 years as both a general dentist and pediatric dentist.

 Continental breakfast and lunch provided

 8:00am - 4:00pm (One hour lunch)